Which of the following best describes the function of a peptide b... | Study Prep in Pearson+

 1

-Understand the structure of a peptide bond: A peptide bond is a covalent bond formed between the carboxyl group (-COOH) of one amino acid and the amino group (-NH2) of another amino acid through a condensation reaction, releasing a molecule of water (H2O).
+Step 1: Understand the concept of a peptide bond.
+A peptide bond is a covalent bond formed between the carboxyl group (-COOH) of one amino acid and the amino group (-NH2) of another amino acid during a condensation reaction, releasing a molecule of water (H2O).

-Recognize the role of peptide bonds in proteins: Peptide bonds are responsible for linking amino acids together to form polypeptide chains, which fold into functional proteins.
+Step 2: Recognize the role of peptide bonds in protein structure.
+Peptide bonds are responsible for linking amino acids together to form polypeptide chains, which are the primary structure of proteins.

-Eliminate incorrect options: The peptide bond does not transport oxygen (this is the role of hemoglobin), store genetic information (this is the role of DNA/RNA), or catalyze hydrolysis (this is the role of enzymes like proteases).
+Step 3: Eliminate incorrect options.
+For example, disulfide bridges stabilize tertiary structure, not peptide bonds.
+Hydrolysis breaks peptide bonds, but peptide bonds themselves do not catalyze hydrolysis.
+Transporting amino acids across membranes is unrelated to peptide bond function.

-Identify the correct function: The peptide bond's primary function is to link amino acids together in a protein by forming a covalent bond between the carboxyl group of one amino acid and the amino group of another.
+Step 4: Focus on the correct description.
+The correct function of a peptide bond is to link amino acids together by forming a covalent bond between the carboxyl group of one amino acid and the amino group of another.

-Conclude that the correct answer is: 'It links amino acids together by forming a covalent bond between the carboxyl group of one amino acid and the amino group of another.'
+Step 5: Summarize the importance of peptide bonds.
+They are essential for protein synthesis and structure, as they form the backbone of polypeptide chains, enabling the formation of functional proteins.

 Related Videos